richardjdare/bb2-mode/README.md

 * Load and save tokenized files
 * Compile and run in WinUAE over telnet

-bb2-mode provides syntax highlighting and eldoc-based online help for ascii and tokenized Blitz Basic II source code.
+bb2-mode provides syntax highlighting and eldoc-based online help for ascii and tokenized Blitz Basic 2 source code.
 It should recognise all keywords from Blitz Basic 2.1.
-It will also capitalize keywords as you type them like in the original Blitz II editor.
+It will also capitalize keywords as you type them like in the original Blitz 2 editor.

 Keywords were extracted from Blitz using Stripper (1997) by D!ck/Carnage (from http://www.blitz-2000.co.uk/)